On convex order and supermodular order without finite mean

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-The authors thank Alfred M\"uller and Giovanni Puccetti for helpful comments on an early version of the paper.
+The authors thank an editor, two anonymous referees, Alfred M\"uller, and Giovanni Puccetti for helpful comments on an early version of the paper.
 Ruodu Wang is supported by the Natural Sciences and Engineering Research Council of Canada (RGPIN-2018-03823, RGPAS-2018-522590) and Canada Research Chairs (CRC-2022-00141).